A star is born: Explosive Crump-Mode-Jagers branching processes: Abstract

 \section{Abstract}

-We study a family of Crump-Mode-Jagers branching processes in random environment that explode, i.e.\ that grow infinitely large in finite time with positive probability.
-Building on recent work of the author and Iyer~\cite{IyerLod23}, we weaken certain assumptions required to prove that the branching process, at the time of explosion, contains a (unique) individual with an infinite offspring.
+We study a family of Crump--Mode--Jagers branching processes in random environment that explode, i.e.\ that grow infinitely large in finite time with positive probability.
+Building on recent work of the author and Iyer (``On the structure of genealogical trees associated with explosive Crump--Mode--Jagers branching processes", arXiv:2311.14664, 2023), we weaken certain assumptions required to prove that the branching process, at the time of explosion, contains a (unique) individual with infinite offspring.
 We then apply these results to \emph{super-linear preferential attachment models}.
-In particular, we fill gaps in some of the cases analysed in Appendix A of~\cite{IyerLod23} and a study large range of previously unattainable cases.
+In particular, we fill gaps in some of the cases analysed in Appendix A of the work of the author and Iyer and study a large range of previously unattainable cases.